trilinos/governance/GOVERNANCE.md

   - Help gather and prioritize requirements from stakeholders.
   - Communicate these to the Area Leads
 - Product Owner will coordinate these interactions as a whole for the Trilinos project.
-- Improve and coordinate Strategic Planning
-  - Help develop plans/directions for Trilinos software product.
-  - Help develop prioritized list of stakeholder requests.
-  - Assist management in prioritizing internal funding decisions.
   - Monitor and track key stakeholder issues.
   - Work with Area Leads to chart new directions for Trilinos.
 - Stakeholders can and should still engage Area Leads individually.
   However if a request/issue requires significant effort, the Product Owner should be included in the discussion.
-- Work with DevOps Lead to develop and improve Trilinos infrastructure
+- Work with DevSecOps Lead to develop and improve Trilinos infrastructure
   - Improve configuration, build and running with Trilinos.
   - Improve deployment and testing (e.g., incorporating stakeholder requirements)
   - Manage cross-Area changes to Trilinos that effect multiple packages (e.g., removal of UVM and Epetra)
 - Serve in the Operational Leadership and TSC.

-### Current Roster
+### Current Lead

 - Curtis Ober -- GitHub handle: [ccober6](https://github.com/ccober6)

-# DevOps Lead
+# DevSecOps Lead

 ### Role

-Lead Trilinos DevOps team in daily operational duties and developing strategic direction for infrastructure-related topics.
+Lead Trilinos DevSecOps team in daily operational duties and developing strategic direction for infrastructure-related topics.
 Responsibilities
 include: